AshleyF/Color/Docs/programming_the_f18.md

 # Programming the F18

-This is second in a series:
+This is the second in a series:

 * [Chuck Moore's Creations](chuck_moores_creations.md)
 * Programming the F18